Vakrasana (Easy Spinal Twist Pose) Steps, Benefits and Precautions

 • Abdomen

-Top 9 amazing facts of Vakrasana
+Top 9 amazing facts about Vakrasana

 2. While performing this yoga pose, the back should be as passive as possible to harness its maximum benefits.